Singing as a speking exercise for stuttering

 You can record a phrase or song and post it to the Free From Stutter Facebook group.
 Becoming more open, active and positive about yourself.
 That is a huge exercise.

 You can take a look at Ed Sheeran and Kylie Minogue.
 They say they used to stutter and they don't stutter these days.
-Of course, we all are different in terms of the severity of our stuttering and our circumstances but working on these two elements in combination could be very powerful: 1) working on our voice and singing fundamentals, 2) and performing, opening to the judgment of other people and to our own judgment.
+Of course, we all are different in terms of the severity of our stuttering and our circumstances but working on these two elements in combination could be very powerful: 1) working on our voice and singing fundamentals, and 2) performing, opening to the judgment of other people and to our own judgment.

 And some people would say, "I tried singing and doesn't work, I still stutter.
 What about Megan Washington and her TEDx talk?
 She's a singer but she stutters."